Hope, Indiana: Culture

 Hope is also the center of the annual Hope Ride, a bicycling event that raises funds for charity.
 The Hope Ride takes place each year in September, when hundreds of cyclists converge on Hope to ride short or long country loops that take in a variety of scenic features such as historic barns, churches, bridges, monuments, and a local winery.

 Hope also has a dinner theater, the Actors Studio of Hope, which puts on several productions per year in the Willow Leaves venue on the town square.

 Groundhog Day (February 2) is celebrated in Hope on the town square with local dignitaries in costume viewing the prediction of a local groundhog, currently Hope the Groundhog, or her brother Frank, from the local Utopia Wildlife Rehabilitators.

 Hope's supporters and organizations such as Main Street of Hope have been vigorous in attracting business to the town, despite its small size.
-In addition to the usual amenities, town businesses include a Mexican restaurant, a cafe, an antique shop with a lunchroom, which also hosts the dinner theater, a salon, a funeral home, a dental office, a chiropractor, a library, two parks, a bank, a pharmacy, a hardware store, the Swiss Maid Country Market, which includes a deli and a bakery, a liquor store, two gas stations with convenience stores, and the Simmons Winery just outside of town.
+In addition to the usual amenities, town businesses include a pizza place, a Mexican restaurant, a cafe, an antique shop with a lunchroom, which also hosts the dinner theater, a salon, a funeral home, a dental office, a library, two parks, a bank, a pharmacy, a hardware store and gas stations with convenience stores.

-Author Philip Gulley's novel A Place Called Hope (Center Street/Hachette, 2014) is set in Hope, Indiana, and concerns a pastor who moves to Hope to take over a Quaker congregation.
-Although the town in the book is called Hope, Indiana, it does not greatly resemble the real Hope and there is no Quaker congregation in the real Hope.
+Author Philip Gulley has a series of novels, beginning with A Place Called Hope, set in Hope, Indiana, concerning a pastor who moves to Hope to take over a Quaker congregation.
+Although the town in the books is called Hope, Indiana, it does not greatly resemble the real Hope and there is no Quaker congregation in the real Hope.